-This post shows you how to make tomato purée/paste using fresh tomatoes.
-Simply stock up on tomatoes while they’re in season (or if you grow your own then bonus!) and whip up batches of this tomato puree to last through Winter.
+This post shows you how to make tomato paste using fresh tomatoes.
+Simply stock up on tomatoes while they’re in season (or if you grow your own then bonus!) and whip up batches of this tomato paste to last through Winter.

-Up until recently, tomato purée was something I’d never even thought to try to make at home.
+Up until recently, tomato paste was something I’d never even thought to try to make at home.
 However, that was because I didn’t know just how easy it really is to make a massive batch to last you for months.
 Plus homemade is always better and just so super delicious in comparison to its store-bought counterparts.
 Especially considering you can choose exactly which tomatoes you’d like to add to the paste for different flavor profiles.

-Tomato purée is one of my most-used kitchen preserves.
-I use it to add flavor to bland dishes, for soups, stocks, sauces, on homemade pizzas, pasta dishes, etc.
+Tomato paste is one of my most-used kitchen preserves.
+I use it to add flavor to bland dishes, soups, stocks, sauces, homemade pizzas, pasta dishes, etc.

-You might be put off by the fact that to make this homemade tomato purée, it’s an hours-long process.
-However, in reality, the actual amount of time you’re having to actively do anything is about 15 minutes.
+You might be put off by the fact that making this homemade tomato paste, it’s an hours-long process.
+However, in reality, the actual amount of time you have to actively do anything is about 15 minutes.
 The rest of the time is simply leaving the tomatoes to reduce.

-Within this recipe, I’ve shown you a way to keep it jarred and fresh by covering the top of the paste in olive oil to ward off any mould.
+Within this recipe, I’ve shown you a way to keep it jarred and fresh by covering the top of the paste in olive oil to ward off any mold.
 This way they can be kept in the fridge for 3-4 months.

 However, it’s worth noting you can also dole this paste out into smaller portions, such as with an ice-cube tray, and freeze.
 These can then be kept for around 8 months (I’ve always run out before then so it’s hard to give you an exact time frame).